DanielAzulayy/CloudLeak/README.md

 # CloudLeak

-CloudLeak is a web application tool with focus on cloud security, it's just a demo version of what I really want to build, and it has a lot of room to grow from here!
+CloudLeak is a web application tool with focus on cloud security.

 ## Installation